aziphale/note/README.md

 edit your markdown anywhere sync automatically

 only for private use, so auth with 2 Way SSL instead of user account system

-generate client ca cert, server cert and server key
+the default certs in the folder ssl_dev is embeded
-then copy them into ssl
+make sure only use in development or test replace with your own client ca cert, server cert and server key when you use sync note